andyholmes/andyholmes.github.io/articles/gnome-shell-extension-1.md

 const PopupMenu = imports.ui.popupMenu;
 ```

+### Adding UI Elements

-Let's add a button to the panel with a menu to start:
+Let's start by adding a button to the panel with a menu:

 ```js
 'use strict';